 In the fall of 2015, voters approved a bond referendum that included $13.4M for a new 35,000-square-foot library to serve the growing population in the north side of the county; site to be determined.
 The bond also included $6.4M for the renovation and expansion of the Missouri City Branch; the expansion would include a 3-story, 9,600-square-foot addition to the existing building.

-With the addition of four new 3D printers in the fall of 2016, FBCL continued to stay on the forefront of implementing innovative technology for the citizens of the county.
+With the addition of four new 3D printers in the fall of 2016, FBCL continued to stay at the forefront of implementing innovative technology for the citizens of the county.
 Located at George Memorial Library, the Sienna Branch, the Cinco Ranch Branch, and in the makerspace area of the Mamie George Branch, the 3D printers help people of all ages develop the skills and competencies they need to thrive in a high-tech world.

 At the end of 2017, construction began on the new Mission Bend Branch Library, a project made possible by CAD-6 funding.
-The library has a tentative opening date for the first quarter of 2019.